HSLdevcom/jore4/wiki/roadmap.md

   * Q1, Additions to MVP such as diversion routes and possibly an ability to upload from outside data sources (such as GTFS)

 * Stops
-  * Q1, More features for stops such as passenger information poster frames and shelters.
-Reporting features
+  * Q1, More features for stops such as passenger information poster frames and shelters

 * Terminals
   * Q1, Terminal features such as passenger information poster frames is added